sictweb/bti425-2020/graded-work/assign3.md

 If you wish to interact with the app, the professor-created example solution is publicly available:

+> Notice:
-> Not sure whether there will be an "...a3app..."
+> Your professors have not yet deccided whether this app will continue as is, or be replaced by an "...a3app..."

 [https://pam-2019-a2app.herokuapp.com](https://pam-2019-a2app.herokuapp.com)